wildflowers welcome

 “Lord, what do you mean I’m a wildflower?
 I mean, have you really looked at wildflowers?
 They are missing petals, their stems are bent, and bugs eat holes in their leaves.
 After all, they really are JUST WEEDS.”

 1. They grow in multitudes, uncultivated.
 An individual flower may show the signs of the harsher elements of their existence, but when you put a bunch of them together in a field – they create a beautiful landscape.
-There are now such a thing as wildflower farms, but these little treasures grow best untended and untouched by human hands.
+Nowadays, cultivated wildflower farms exist, but these little treasures still grow best untended and untouched by human hands.

 2. They grow in unlikely circumstances and conditions.
 Against all odds really, they are resilient.
 Wildflowers grow out of rocks, in dry and desolate places, and they bloom wherever they are planted.